A robust optimization approach to flow decomposition: Computational study

 \subsection{Data and scenarios}

 Due to this being the first work to consider the MWIFDP and additionally adjustable robustness, we could not find instances in the literature that we could use directly for our purposes.
 Therefore, we adapted graph-structured instances from the literature that are related to our work both theoretically and practically.
 As mentioned in Section \ref{sec:introduction}, the most recent references concerning MFD stem from the field of bioinformatics, providing many datasets for the application of RNA transcript assembly.
 Here, we select two of the instances also used in \cite{dias2022efficient} and \cite{dias2023accurate}, both being acyclic splice graphs, one for a human gene and one for a mouse gene.
 Additionally, we added a benchmark instance for a minimum-cost flow problem from \cite{veldhorst1993bibliography} denoted by \emph{gte} and a graph that contains regional railway data of Lower Saxony, a region in northern Germany.
 The latter comes from the scientific software toolbox LinTim \cite{schiewe2023documentation}, which deals with solving various planning steps in public transport.
-Since this is not originally an $s-t$-flow network, we modified it by adding $71$ auxiliary edges for all missing outgoing edges of $s$ and incoming edges of $t$.
-To complement this, we also used the artificial graph from Example \ref{ex:mfd} in Section \ref{subsec:mfd}, which was also used in \cite{dias2023accurate}.
+Since this is not originally an $s$-$t$-flow network, we modified it by adding $71$ auxiliary edges for all missing outgoing edges of $s$ and incoming edges of $t$.
+To complement this, we also used the artificial graph from Example \ref{ex:mfd} in Example \ref{ex:mfd}, which was also used in \cite{dias2023accurate}.
 A description of all instances can be found in Table \ref{tab:instances} and the corresponding plots in Figure \ref{fig:examplea} and Figure \ref{fig:graphs}.

-\paragraph{Scenario generation} Deriving meaningful scenarios for the aforementioned instances is more challenging than one might expect.
+Deriving meaningful scenarios for the aforementioned instances is challenging.
 Besides the fact that each scenario must be feasible on its own, the difficulty lies in ensuring that the uncertainty set $\mathcal{U}(\Gamma)$ is sufficiently diverse to provide required protection levels whilst not being so disparate that they become unrealistic or impractical, rendering any robust consideration senseless.